rclacerna/Skippy/README.md

 # Skippy
-A sample program that simulates Markov's chain using a multi-dimensional grid
+A sample program that simulates Markov's Chain, using a multi-dimensional grid